bufbuild-ru/docs/docs/migration-guides/migrate-to-buf-action/index.md

 |                     | `buf_token`                | `token`            |          |
 | buf-lint-action     | `buf_token`                | `token`            |          |

 The unified Action also introduces several new parameters.
-See the \[complete list of parameters\]\[parameters\] in its GitHub repository.
+See the [complete list of parameters](https://github.com/bufbuild/buf-action?tab=readme-ov-file#configuration) in its GitHub repository.

 ### Configuration comparison